 - Board is not included; no stipend is provided

-- Students can eat at Fudan’s dining hall
+- Students can eat at Fudan’s dining hall at an additional cost

 - Summer Term: Mid-June to mid-August